ublue-os/website/docs/images/bazzite/installation.md

 - GNOME's default interface has an elegant and touch-friendly layout.
 - Workflow is designed to be out of the user's way.
 - Uses GTK (GNOME Toolkit) for GUI.
-- Fedora Workstation & Fedora Silverblue use GNOME.
+- Fedora Silverblue & Ubuntu use GNOME.

 ## Installing Bazzite